Luxury cars, MAGA flags and Facebook invites: How an unknown Idaho family organized the Portland rally that turned deadly

 “The shooting was not part of the event.
 It was not part of the cruise rally,” Kuzmenko said in a video, accusing antifa of funneling people downtown.

-In a three-hour video of the early phase of the cruise rally, uploaded to Kuzmenko’s YouTube page, a woman who appears to be holding the camera says at one point, “We’re going to head over to downtown Portland.”
+In a three-hour video of the early phase of the cruise rally, uploaded to Kuzmenko’s YouTube channel, a woman who appears to be holding the camera says at one point, “We’re going to head over to downtown Portland.”

 At another point, the woman behind the camera — who switches seamlessly between English and Ukrainian — seeks to stage Internet-ready enthusiasm, asking a rallygoer standing before a crowd to begin a chant: “Can you walk up and down the line, like, ‘USA?’ ”